EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Economics/Finance/The Quants.md

 I did think the random walk vs. chaos theory models of the market was quite intersting.

-## How I Discovered It
-On a fateful journey of N.N.
-Taleb´s Twitter timeline.

-## Who Should Read It?
-Its a bit of a niche book, so only people with a history of the finance world.

-# ☘️ How the Book Changed Me

-Not much, more interested in learning about chaos and non-linearities, as it is important for me to understand everything about it.
 # ✍️ My Top  Quotes

 - The Truth was a universal secret about the way the market worked that could only be discovered through mathematics.